michalk-k/Home-Assistant-TimscaleDB/ha-energy-spot.md

 GRANT USAGE ON SCHEMA ltss_energy_ote2 TO public;
 GRANT SELECT ON TABLE ltss_energy_ote.electricity_fees_volrel, ltss_energy_ote.electricity_fees_pricerel, ltss_energy_ote.electricity_prices TO public;
 ```
 The structure of the `electricity_prices` table was described earlier.
 The key change is that it now stores only net prices.
-Additionally, the `trade_type` column (formerly `price_type`) is restricted to two values: `'Purchase'` and `'Sale'`.
+Additionally, the `trade_type` column (formerly `price_type`) is restricted to two values: `Purchase` and `Sale`.
 This is enforced using a check constraint, which is also applied to related tables for consistency.
 The check constraint approach is chosen for its flexibility should future adjustments be needed.

-It is recommended to use the name `Energy` (with an uppercase first letter) to represent the pure electricity price (i.e., the spot price).
+It is recommended to use the name `Energy` to represent the pure electricity price (i.e., the spot price).

+Names of entries are proposed as started with an uppercase first letter, to easthetically match other names like 'VAT' and ensuring visualization consistency in Graphana.

  This naming convention is used throughout the code and helps with data presentation in Grafana.

 Fees require further explanation, as two types are supported: